 The Process we follow to Sell a Business.

 The starting point is a realistic valuation of the business.
 Our valuation is based on the financial performance of the company and current market conditions.

 Step 2 – Market the Business

 Confidentiality, for our clients, is one of the most important elements that must be considered during the sale process.
 The wrong information leaks at any time can harm the business, either competitively or at the relationship level with employees, suppliers and customers.
-Once the sale process has begun, control of information related to, or that could be perceived as indicative of, a sale must be carefully controlled.
+Once the sale process has begun, control of information related to, or that could be perceived as indicative of a sale must be carefully controlled.

 Step 3 – Negotiate Terms

 Awareness of financing options, tax, legal and employee issues and creative solutions to them are crucial.
-We help negotiate the terms of a deal which all parties and their advisors will work towards.
-Being aware of and overcoming the obstacles to find an agreeable and fair deal is a key role we play.
+We often help negotiate the terms of a deal which all parties and their advisors will work towards.
+Being aware of and overcoming the obstacles to find an agreeable deal is a key role we play.
 Issues related to employees, working capital, holdbacks, earn-outs, non-competition, training and transition must all be clearly dealt with and managed.